Oak (Year 6)

 PE

-- PE lessons will be on a Tuesday and Wednesday.
+• PE lessons will be on a Wednesday and a Friday.
 Children need a full kit and a change of suitable footwear which they should keep in school every day.

 Homework